 Another way to play with others is to sign up to a club, respond to an ad searching for a guitarist, or to just play with friends.

-By playing with others, you can show off what you’ve learned and share tips while also learning theirs.
+By playing with others, you can show off what you’ve learned and share tips while also learning theirs - and the social elements of music may well be one of your favorite parts of the guitar.

 You can share your thoughts and questions, and help keep one another motivated.

-Don’t hesitate to play with musicians who play other instruments either – it’s an opportunity to focus on group dynamics and learn how to play with others, and this can be enough to regain your motivation.
+Don’t hesitate to play with musicians who play other instruments either – it’s an opportunity to focus on group dynamics and learn how to play with others, and, even with easy songs, this can be enough to regain your motivation.
+This is something you cannot do with guitar lessons online.

 If possible, try and play with other musicians who are at the same level.
 If they’re beginners like you, you won’t become discouraged.

 Music, and guitar especially, is a living art.
+A musical instrument is not just a bit of wood.
 It’s a way to channel your passion and enthusiasm, and a great way to share your feelings.

 That’s why, from time to time, you could: